tomds/tomds.github.io/poetry/ignorance-is-bliss.md

 Not putting out fires but pouring on fuel
 If you care you’re a traitor, if you hate you’re a saint
 Well I’ve news for you buddy: you bloody well ain’t
-Forget your false profits, hollow gestures be damned
-What you think is newsworthy ain’t fit for the stand

 Take a look out the window, breathe the ash-laden air
 Wake up, smell the coffee… while it’s still there